css4j/echoxsl/README.md

 # EchoXSL

+## Note: this repository has been archived

  EchoXSL is a fork of Apache Xalan, an XSLT processor.

- Beware that this software is only maintained for compatibility purposes.
+ Beware that this software was only maintained for compatibility purposes.
 Java has built-in XSLT support, and [Saxonica](http://saxon.sourceforge.net/) has a more complete XSL and XPath implementation (with an open source subset called _Saxon HE_).

- You should only look at this project if you are willing to replace Apache Xalan with something API-compatible.
+ ~~You should only look at this project if you are willing to replace Apache Xalan with something API-compatible.~~

+**This project is no longer used by EchoSVG and was archived**

 <br/>